This post contains affiliate links.

 Thankfully, this is pretty straightforward.

-Modem connection to the ISP
+How to Connect the Modem to the ISP

 First things first.
 Your modem should be connected to the internet that’s provided by your internet service provider.